cyberark/conjur/design/telemetry/metrics_solution_design.md

 ## Test Plan

-  1. The functionality of metrics telemetry can be unit-tested.
+This feature can be unitThe components that constitute the implementation of metrics telemetry can be unit-tested.
 In unit tests we can compare, for any given action, the value registered by prometheus against the base truth.
 This validates how we are measuring.

 ### Test Environments